unicef/publicgoods-toolkit/appendix-resources-tools.md

 * The [Standard for Public Code](https://standard.publiccode.net),
-  listed as a DPG itself, "gives public organizations a model for building their own open source solutions to enable successful future reuse by similar public organizations in other places.
+  listed as a DPG itself, "gives public organizations a model for building their own open-source solutions to enable successful future reuse by similar public organizations in other places.
 It includes guidance for policy makers, city administrators, developers and vendors."
 It lists straightforward tips, from how to welcome new